 My ultimate goal is to reward an audience by creating highly crafted work that is detailed, nuanced and complex while still being accessible, relevant and playful.

-Greg has directed theatre in a wide variety of forms – new writing, comedy, classics, pocketsize opera, large-scale musical theatre, musical revue and contemporary world-drama.
+Greg has directed theatre in a wide variety of forms – new writing, comedy, classics, verbatim, pocketsize opera, large-scale musical theatre, musical revue and contemporary world-drama.

-A cornerstone of his directorial work has been his involvement with new work development in collaboration with playwrights such as Ariel Dorfman, Mike van Graan, Stephanie Ridings, Craig Higginson, Myer Taub, L. Peter Callender, Steven Boykey Sidley and Kate Sidley.
-He has directed eleven world premieres (six of them new South African plays) and one UK premiere of an international play.
-Here his meticulous dramaturgical skills, coupled with his directorial ability, have aided the refinement of new plays in preparation for their premiere productions.
+A cornerstone of his directorial work has been his involvement with new work development in collaboration with playwrights such as Ariel Dorfman, Mike van Graan, Stephanie Ridings, Craig Higginson, Myer Taub, L. Peter Callender, Dan Scott, Steven Boykey Sidley and Kate Sidley.
+His meticulous dramaturgical skills, coupled with his directorial ability, have aided the refinement of new plays in preparation for their premiere productions.

 Some of Greg’s directing highlights include the world premiere of Ariel Dorfman’s Delirium for The Market Theatre which won the Naledi Award for Best Cutting-Edge Production of 2012, his highly inventive five-man reimagining of The Pirates of Penzance which was nominated for nine Naledi Theatre Awards including Best Director and which won Best Cutting-Edge Production of 2011, and Nicky Silver’s Pterodactyls, which was nominated for six Naledi Awards including Best Production of a Play and Best Director of 2009.
-He is particularly proud of the production of Lord of the Flies that he directed in 2006 for The Market Theatre which is the only fully professional play to be staged at the world-famous Market Theatre with a cast almost entirely of teenagers.
+He is particularly proud of the production of Lord of the Flies that he directed in 2006 which is the only fully professional play to be staged at the world-famous Market Theatre with a cast almost entirely of teenagers.